 The first step after getting a fish into your net is to wet your hands and remove any gloves you have on.
 Gloves are a major fish killer, and unless you’re using 100% rubber gloves like those your proctologist uses for your periodic checkups, it will strip slime off the fish and damage it.

 Anyhow, once your hands are wet and free of gloves, you should also avoid handling the fish with a Boga grip or pliers.
 If you need the latter to get leverage and unhook a fish, fine, but never hold the fish with the pliers or a Boga.
 These tools can break jaws and cause all sorts of trauma to a fish’s internal organs that is unnecessary.

 For the pike and barracuda and gar, a Boga is still not necessary once the fish had been unhooked.
 Instead, tail the fish and put your other hand under their pectoral fins to support the weight.

 Just be sure to hold all fish horizontal.
-Studies have shown only black bass can tolerate vertical holds, but the holds for those species and those species only but be perfectly vertical.
-Holding most fish vertically causes organ damage which increases in severity the larger the fish is since fish aren’t designed to deal with above-water gravity.
+Studies have shown only black bass can tolerate vertical holds, but the holds for those species and those species only must be perfectly vertical.
+Holding most fish vertically causes organ damage which increases in severity the larger the fish is.
+Large fish aren’t designed to deal with above-water gravity.

-Don’t hold them at a 45-degree angle, either, as is popular with bass anglers.
+Don’t hold fish at a 45-degree angle, either, as is popular with bass anglers.
 This is a surefire way to break their jaw.

-But you have to weigh them?
+But you have to weigh them, right?
 Get a tare weight using a wet shopping bag or a net if you really need to with the fish horizontal then subtract the weight of the net out afterwards.

-Pictures are great, and you don’t need to feel bad about taking one, but all you have to do is hold the fish correctly — no need to kill a fish for your own stubborn vanity, as we have probably all done at some point.
+Pictures are great, and you don’t need to feel bad about documenting your catch of a lifetime, but all you have to do is hold the fish correctly — no need to kill a fish for your own stubborn vanity, as we have probably all done at some point.

 4 — #KeepEmWet

 So your hands are wet and your gloves are off.
+You sold your Boga.
 You know to grab the fish and hold it horizontally, but now what?